 Houston Weapon Offenses Lawyer

-If you are accused of committing a firearm or weapon offense in Harris County, or any of the surrounding counties in Texas, including Montgomery, Fort Bend, Waller, Liberty or Brazoria, call the Law Office of James G. Sullivan & Associates for a free consultation at 281-546-6428 about your firearm or weapon charges.
+If you are accused of committing a firearm or weapon offense in Harris County or Fort Bend County, call the Law Office of James G. Sullivan & Associates for a free consultation at 281-546-6428 about your firearm or weapon charges.
 Sullivan knows the law and will make every effort to achieve a dismissal, a not guilty or a reduction in the charges against you.

 Firearm and Weapon Examples

 Section 46.01 of the Texas Penal Code lists the weapons, guns and firearms that may be prohibited and/or could result in a criminal offense:

 Chemical dispensing devices,

 Under Texas law, an individual who is charged with any of the following criminal weapon offenses could face severe penalties and consequences: